RenatoSGR/aksdeepdive/README.md

 ## 1. Learning Objectives
-Deep Dive in AKS, has as primary goal to equip you with the knowledge and skills necessary to deploy and configure a production-ready Azure Kubernetes Service (AKS) cluster.
+This Deep Dive in AKS journey, has as primary goal to equip you with the knowledge and skills necessary to deploy and configure a production-ready Azure Kubernetes Service (AKS) cluster.
 By the end of this demo, you should be able to:

 **1. Understand the Core Concepts of AKS:** Gain a deep understanding of AKS, its architecture, and its role in deploying and managing containerized applications.